material-components/material-components-android/docs/components/Slider.md

 indicate magnitude (e.g.: 1.5K, 3M, 12B).
 That can be achieved through the
 `setLabelFormatter` method.

-The following example shows a slider for a price range in the USD currency.
+The following example shows a slider for a price range in USD currency.

 !["Range slider with range of $0 to $100.
 Left thumb is set at $20, right thumb at $70."](assets/slider/slider_price.png)